pasztorpisti/json-cfg/README.rst

 - A larger subset of javascript (and not some weird/exotic extension to json that would turn json into something that has nothing to do with json/javascript):

+    - backward compatible with json so you can still load standard json files too
     - single and multi-line comments - this is more useful then you would think: it is good not only for documentation but also for temporarily disabling a block in your config without actually deleting entries